|Share / Print / Sitemap|

 Optimize Collection Efforts: Get What's Coming To You

-Collecting money owed to your company is awkward, uncomfortable and an unproductive use of business resources, and, as a result, it's something that's often put off.
+Collecting money owed to your company is awkward, uncomfortable and an unproductive use of business resources.
+As a result, it's something that's often put on the back burner.
 That's not good for your business or for your peace of mind.

 The key is to put in place a process that de-personalizes collection efforts while maximizing your ability to be paid on past due accounts.

-Establish and provide clients and customers written terms.
-Bills of sale, contracts, invoices any agreements should clearly specify credit and payment terms extended to customers.
+Establish and provide customers written terms.
+Bills of sale, contracts, invoices – any agreements should clearly specify credit and payment terms extended to customers.